Rail profile

 The rail profile is the cross-sectional shape of a rail as installed on a railway or railroad, perpendicular to its length.

 Early rails were made of wood, cast iron or wrought iron.
 All modern rails are hot rolled steel with a cross section (profile) approximate to an I-beam, but asymmetric about a horizontal axis (however see grooved rail below).
 The head is profiled to resist wear and to give a good ride, and the foot profiled to suit the fixing system.
+The web is located between them in order to support the head above the foot and the ballast.